-Subject of Participant
+3.2 Subject of Participant

-The subjects of this study are 10th grade students, MA Masyhudiyah, Giri, Gresik, Indonesia, where there were two classes with a total of 56 students.
-The sample of this study is the students of class X MIPA 1 as an experimental class and X MIPA 2 as a control class that each consists of 28 students.
+The subjects of this study are 10th grade students, Gresik, Indonesia, where there were two classes (of experimental and control group) with a total of 56 subjects, each of which consists of 28 students.
 All of the study samples are high school students with an urban background of Bahasa Indonesia as the language of instruction, and Javanese as their first language.

-Data Collection
+3.3 Data Collection

-The experimental poup consisted of 18 girls and 10 boys, while the control group consisted of 20 girls and 8 boys.
+The experimental group consisted of 18 girls and 10 boys, while the control group consisted of 20 girls and 8 boys.
 The research design can be displayed in table 1 below: